Captain America (Ultimate Marvel character): Post Liberators

-After the Liberators short occupation Captain America helped in the rebuilding of New York City until he found out that his old Nazi nemesis Arnim Zola did not die; instead the O.S.S. rescued him so as to harvest his intellect on the post-war super soldier program.
+After the Liberators short occupation, Captain America helped in the rebuilding of New York City until he found out that his old Nazi nemesis Arnim Zola did not die; instead the O.S.S. rescued him so as to harvest his intellect on the post-war super soldier program.
 Later they mapped his brain and created an artificial intelligence out of it before the tumors he had could degrade his mind.
-A white survivalist group called the "Marauders" attacked the military base where Arnim Zola's AI was being held and stole this intelligence, along with some other weaponry.
+A white survivalist group called the "Marauders" attacked the military base where Zola's AI was being held and stole this intelligence, along with some other weaponry.
 Cap was furious at this and immediately went with the Falcon to Missouri to stop the Marauders and Zola.
-Unknown to Cap Arnim Zola was then able to convince the leader of the "Marauders" to allow Zola to experiment on him.
+Unknown to Cap, Zola was then able to convince the leader of the "Marauders" to allow Zola to experiment on him.
 Zola mutated the man until he was approximately 20-foot (6.1 m) tall and installed armor plating (and Zola's AI brain) on him with a hologram of Zola projected from the chest.
 He then took over the "Marauders" and got them to gather people for his experiments.
 Once they found the Marauder's camp Cap held off the marauders and Zola's new monster Seigsoldat-X while the Falcon freed the Prisoners.
 Together with the freed prisoners they tore apart Seigsoldat-X until all that remained was the Arnim Zola AI whereupon, Captain America collapsed a support strut onto the Zola AI, finally bringing an end to the Nazi.

 The Ultimates 3

 Before the events of the Liberators' attack, Steve befriended T'Challa, the Black Panther, and trained him in preparation for making him a member of the Ultimates.
 As the team's deputy leader, Rogers was uncomfortable with the notion of working with a man that he knew so little about.
 After Steve alarmingly discovered that T'Challa's throat was heavily damaged and that these injuries caused his muteness, he pressed Fury for more information.
 Fury lied about the origin of T'Challa's scars, and about T'Challa's history with the Weapon X Program, while also telling him that everything about the "Black Panther" was classified.

 Captain America eventually established a means of communicating with T'Challa and learned of the man's desire to return to Wakanda to see his father.
 Since no one but Cap had ever seen T'Challa's true face, he decided to take his place in the Ultimates, enabling the real Black Panther the chance to return home.

 Following the Ultimates' separation with S.H.I.E.L.D., Rogers secretly adopted the identity of the Black Panther.
-Eventually his secret was blown when Juggernaut literally beat Rogers' costume off of him.
-Iron Man and Wasp arrived with Cap's shield and uniform.
+Eventually his secret was blown when Juggernaut literally beat Rogers's costume off of him.
+Iron Man and the Wasp arrived with Cap's shield and uniform.
 He then led the Ultimates against their robotic doppelgangers.